 Here in Gainesville, Florida, we know a thing or two about humidity.
 During our hotter months, stepping outside at pretty much any point in the day will quickly give you frizzy hair and sticky, sweaty skin.
-But what does humidity do inside your home?
-If kept at the right amount, humidity is beneficial for your air, but too much or too little and you risk damage to your home and your health.
+But what does it do inside your home?
+If kept at the right amount, it’s beneficial for your air, but too much or too little and you risk damage to your home and your health.
 Read on to learn why your home’s indoor humidity level is not something you should ignore.

 Too Much Humidity